jhrcook/CoreDataDemo/adding_core_data_notes.md

 ## Creating the model

 Here, we create the Core Data model structure.
-Xcode works some magic behind the scene to create an class we can interact with in the code.
+Xcode works some magic behind the scene to create a class we can interact with in the code.

 1. Create a Core Data file called "Model".
 2. Added two entitities `Session` and `Speaker`.